shakhor-shual/walkman/README.md

 to start writing your own deployment scripts with the remaining 2%;) The deployment scripts language syntax is as compatible as possible with existing shell programming support in major code editors.
-A nice bonus will be working syntax highlighting and auto-formatting of code in VS Code etc. Have a fun ;)
+A nice bonus will be working syntax highlighting and auto-formatting of code in VS Code etc.

+Have a lot of fun ;)